-But courts must discern whether "educational discretion" has been used as a pretext to punish a student based on some impermissible factor.
+Even where "educational discretion" is present, however, courts must discern whether it has been used as a pretext to punish a student based on some impermissible factor.
 Regents of University of California v.
 Bakke, 438 U.S. 265 (1978) (improper use of racial factors in medical school admissions); Axson-Flynn v.
 Johnson, 356 F.3d 1277, 1293 (10th Cir.
 2004) (Mormon acting student may be required to follow the script, but school officials' statements suggested hostility to her faith).
 On the other hand, elementary school officials violated a student's free speech rights by rejecting his candy cane project merely because the product incorporated a religious message.
 Curry v.
 Sch.
 Dist. of Saginaw, 452 F.Supp.2d 723, 736 (E.D.
 Mich.
 2006).

+School-sponsored expression.
+Faculty can "exercis[e] editorial control over the style and content of student speech in school sponsored expressive activities so long as their actions are reasonably related to legitimate pedagogical concerns."
+Hazelwood, 484 U.S. at 273.
 Hazelwood seems to sandwich a "school-sponsored speech" category in between government and private speech.
 Fleming v.
 Jefferson County Sch.
 Dist.
 R1, 298 F.3d 918, 923 (10th Cir.
 2002) (community project decorating tiles that would become a permanent part of a school reopening after the Columbine shooting).
 "School-sponsored speech" encompasses expressive activity that "the public might reasonably perceive to bear the imprimatur of the school."
 Hazelwood, 484 U.S. at 271.
-Hazelwood implicated the privacy concerns of students likely to be embarrassed by pregnancy articles in a school publication.
-However, neither religion nor viewpoint discrimination was a factor.
 "School-sponsored speech" may also occur "in a classroom setting as part of a school's curriculum."
 Axson-Flynn v.
 Johnson, 356 F.3d at 1289.
 It is "designed to impart particular knowledge or skills to student participants and audiences."
 Hazelwood, 484 U.S. at 271.
 A teacher might encourage critical thinking by requiring students to write papers from a particular viewpoint.
-These educational purposes are poles apart from the Policy's demand that students set aside their personal convictions and speak messages they believe to be false.
-Hazelwood does not grant schools unbridled discretion to compel student speech.
+These educational purposes are poles apart from the demand that students set aside both reality and personal convictions to speak messages they know are false.
+Hazelwood does not grant schools unbridled discretion to compel such speech.

 The School District adopts one side of the contentious transgender debate and shuts down further inquiry, demanding compliance with its preferred side.
 But the Constitution protects unpopular minority viewpoints.
-Dale, 530 U.S. at 660; Texas v.
-Johnson, 491 U.S. 397 (burning American flag); Doe v.
+Dale, 530 U.S. at 660; Ward v.
+Polite, 667 F.3d 727, 735 (6th Cir.
+2012) ("[t]olerance is a two-way street") (overruling university's expulsion of counseling student for her religious refusal to endorse same-same relationship); Doe v.
 University of Michigan, 721 F.Supp.852, 863 (E.D.
 Mich.
-1989) (University could not "establish an antidiscrimination policy which had the effect of prohibiting certain speech because it disagreed with ideas or messages sought to be conveyed," nor could it "proscribe speech simply because it was found to be offensive, even gravely so, by large numbers of people").
-This is particularly true in a changing social environment- "the fact that an idea may be embraced and advocated by increasing numbers of people is all the more reason to protect the First Amendment rights of those who wish to voice a different view."
+1989) (University could not establish an anti-discrimination policy that effectively prohibited certain speech because it disagreed with the message, nor could it "proscribe speech simply because it was found to be offensive, even gravely so, by large numbers of people").
+This is particularly true in a changing social environment-"the fact that an idea may be embraced and advocated by increasing numbers of people is all the more reason to protect the First Amendment rights of those who wish to voice a different view."
 Dale, 530 U.S. at 660.
 Even elementary schools may not prohibit speech based on "a mere desire to avoid the discomfort and unpleasantness that always accompany an unpopular viewpoint."
 Tinker, 393 U.S. at 509.
 "Mere unorthodoxy or dissent from the prevailing mores is not to be condemned.
 The absence of such voices would be a symptom of grave illness in our society."
 Sweezy v.
 New Hampshire, 354 U.S. 234, 251 (1957).